vallzter/Team12/README.md

 ---

 ### Sprint 2
-We desided that we wanted to implement two critical components to the website, products and online shopping.
-We used the restful API architecture to display the products.
-But making the online shopping was more diffcult than we thought, 6 modelst needed to be implemented for the database.
+We decided on wanting to implement two critical components to the website; viewing of products and online shopping.
+We used the RESTful API architecture to display the products.
+But making the online shopping was more diffcult than we thought, 6 models needed to be implemented for the database.
 But we managed to create the views and get it up and running.

 ---
 ## Software architecture